fourlin88/COurseraStatisticalIference/stat-inference-project1.md

 ![](stat-inference-project1_files/figure-html/unnamed-chunk-8-1.png)

-As you can see from the graph, the calculated distribution of means of random sampled exponantial distributions, overlaps quite nice with the normal distribution with the expected values based on the given lamba
+From the graph, the calculated distribution of means of random sampled exponantial distributions, overlaps quite nice with the normal distribution with the expected values based on the given lamba.

 ###References
-Lecture notes
+Lecture notes, especially lecture number 7.